-Bitcoin prices
+Bitcoin Prices

-As of September 30, 2022, the Company held digital currencies, bitcoin, which is subject to market pricing and price volatility.
+The Company has digital currencies, Bitcoin, on March 31, 2023, that is subject to market pricing and price volatility.
+The Company recorded a loss on revaluation of digital currencies in the amount of \$1,506 during the period ended March 31, 2023 (December 31, 2022 - \$724,553 gain on revaluation).
 Digital currencies have a limited history and have had a high degree of price volatility.
 The historical performance of digital currencies may not be indicative of their future performance.
 A decline in the fair value of these digital currencies could have a significant impact on the Company's earnings.
 In addition, the Company may not be able to liquidate its inventory of digital currency at its desired price if required.

-The Company does not hedge its bitcoin balances but will actively monitor bitcoin pricing, market volatility and its own balance of bitcoin to determine an appropriate risk mitigation strategy.
-The Company held 0.48 bitcoin as of September 30, 2022 limiting its risk against the volatility of bitcoin price.
+The Company does not hedge its Bitcoin balances but will actively monitor Bitcoin pricing, market volatility and its own balance of Bitcoin to determine an appropriate risk mitigation strategy.